 The Brown Derby Tavern was located at 311-313 Yonge St (at Dundas St E on the northeast corner) in downtown Toronto.

-Its Early Days
+It’s Early Days

-Opening in 1949, the swank Brown Derby was a popular tavern that featured live jazz and swing entertainment and a small restaurant.
+Opening in 1949, the swank Brown Derby was a popular tavern that featured live jazz and swing entertainment along with a small restaurant.
 A revolving stage in the centre of the main floor bar ensured everyone in the audience had a great seat.
 In 1950, the tavern opened its dining lounge in the basement called Tin Pan Alley.

-A local newspaper mentioned in an article – the quartet’s “clamorous routine ending triumphantly we suppose, with a rendition of Choo, Choo Choo-boogie with the pianist playing with his hands, feet, nose and (so help us) his seat.”
+A local newspaper mentioned in an article – the quartet’s “clamorous routine ending triumphantly, we suppose, with a rendition of Choo, Choo Choo-boogie with the pianist playing with his hands, feet, nose and (so help us) his seat.”